 Call 020 7638 6996 or email newaccounts@guardianstockbrokers.com to discuss opening a trading account.

-Introduction to CFD vs Spread Betting
+Introduction to CFDs vs Spread Betting

 1 CFD vs Spread Betting: Understanding the Key Differences

-In spread betting, a trader bets on the individual price movements of the underlying asset.
-The trader decides whether they believe the price of the asset will rise or fall, and places a bet accordingly.
-The size of the bet is determined by the amount the trader wants to make or lose per point movement in the price of the underlying asset.
+Spread betting involves traders placing bets on the individual price movements of the underlying asset.
+The trader speculates on whether the price will rise or fall, and the size of the bet is determined by the trader's desired profit or loss per point movement in the asset's price.
 The profit or loss is calculated based on the difference between the opening and closing prices of the bet.
+Unlike CFDs, spread betting does not involve ownership of the underlying asset.

 3 CFD vs Spread Betting: Pros and Cons of Each Trading Approach